sjpence/manual-mds220/04_InitialStartUp.md

 1. Take the PCB carrier and move the single finger bars to the maximum width possible by loosening the screws, sliding the bars outward, and then re-tightening.
 The fingers should be inclined inward.
 Place the PCB carrier on the carriage.
 You are now ready to run a test cycle through the system to confirm solder pot level.

 1. Press the Recipe button on the Main Menu.
 Confirm that the parameters match those programmed in the last section.
-The imposrtant parametrs for this test are the solder temperature and the solder dwell time.
+The important parameters for this test are the solder temperature and the solder dwell time.
 Then press the Back button to return.

     > Note: The machine will not operate if the START button is not green, signifying that the solder is at the correct temperature.
 Also if the carriage is not at its home position the cycle will not start.